Unreal-Dan/HeliosVortex/README.md

 The project uses GitHub Actions for continuous integration.
 The workflow defined in `.github/workflows/build.yml` automatically builds the project and runs the test suite on every push and pull request to the main branch.

-Thank you for your interest in the Helios Vortex project!

 ## Uploading to ATTiny85

 To upload the Helios Vortex firmware to an ATTiny85 microcontroller, follow these steps: